wp-plugins/job-manager/readme.txt

 There are 3 ways to install Job Manager:

 = 1.
 Automatic installation =
-Automatic installation is recommended, it’s the easiest option as WordPress natively handles the file transfers and you don't even need to leave your web browser.
+Automatic installation is recommended.
+This is the easiest option as WordPress natively handles the file transfers and you don't even need to leave your web browser.
 An automatic install is really a simple 4 step process.

 1. Log in to your WordPress admin panel